Pumpkin Patches Cumbria 2025

 Lakeland Maze Farm Park

-Page Bank Pumpkin Patch
+Reds Pumpkin Patch

 Once you’ve picked your pumpkins, you can carve them, decorate them, or cook them.
 The options are endless.